openframeworks/ofBook/11_sound/chapter.md

 The frequency domain is useful for many things, but one of the most straightforward is isolating particular elements of a sound by frequency range, such as instruments in a song.
 Another common use is analyzing the character or timbre of a sound, in order to drive complex audio-reactive visuals.

-The Fourier transform is a bit of a tricky beast to understand, but it is fairly straightforward once you get the concept.
+The math behind the Fourier transform is a bit tricky, but it is fairly straightforward once you get the concept.
 I felt that [this explanation of the Fourier Transform](http://betterexplained.com/articles/an-interactive-guide-to-the-fourier-transform/) does a great job of demonstrating the underlying math, along with some interactive visual examples.

 ## Reacting to Live Audio